 We can help show that another reasonable person in the same situation would have acted differently to prevent an accident.

 Their Breach of Duty Caused Your Loved One’s Accident

 You also need evidence that links the responsible party’s actions to your loved one’s accident.
 For example, we can use medical documentation to show how a doctor’s error caused your loved one’s complications.
 An insurer may try to diminish this connection, but we can counter their determination of fault.

 Your Loved One and Your Family Suffered Losses

 A wrongful death case acts like a personal injury case that the deceased would have filed had they survived their injuries.
 The last step in proving negligence is to show they suffered damages.
-Their fatal injuries, as well as the losses it caused your family, accounts for this final element.
+Their fatal injuries, as well as the losses they caused your family, account for this final element.